ariadnacuffi/Predict-Sale-Prices/README.md

 This can help:
 - Real State agencies/apps, to set the prices of the homes, by focusing on the variables that really matter.
 - Individuals that want to sell their houses, and have to decide upon a price.
-- Individuals that want to rebuild their houses to increase their value, in a way that they can use their limited budget for the factors that actually influence the price.
+- Individuals that want to rebuild their houses to increase their value.
+This would help to use their limited budget for the factors that actually influence the price.